February 16, 2017

 Medication can affect your ability to drive and operate machinery, look after children, work, and even things like swimming.
 Side effects of painkillers and relaxant-type medication include:

 - difficulty sleeping

 Make sure you understand the possible side effects of the medication and then make any necessary arrangements while you’re taking it.

 This might include organising childcare, using public transport and talking to your employer about alternative duties.

 Employers are often more understanding than you may expect.
-They would prefer you to be upfront about possible side effects than not understanding why your work is suffering or, even worse, cleaning up after an accident.
+They would prefer you are upfront about possible side effects than not understand why your work is suffering or, even worse, cleaning up after an accident.

 Keep asking your doctor or pharmacist if you can cut back or stop taking addictive medication.

 You don’t have to wait until your medication has run out to see your doctor.
 You might not need to finish the bottle or packet, especially if you’re trying other treatments like physiotherapy, counselling or relaxation techniques.
 Make regular appointments to have these discussions and get a second opinion if you need more options.
 They can help you withdrawal and find an alternative treatment if you develop a dependence.
 Don’t blame yourself –everyone’s bodies are different.
 One person may become addicted to a drug after only a couple of days, while another person may never become addicted.